dcunited001/dcunited001.github.io/_posts/2018-01-19-wtf-america-united-we-stand-divided-we-fall.md

 setting someone up on child porn charges, since apparently that is their schtick.

+> Please note: there is a difference between fictitious and facticious
+> disorders, acquired and conferred either by oneself or others.
+So,
+> no, I'm not perfectly stable -- thank you very much for your
+> "concern" -- but I have indured far too much psychosocial carnage
+> for me to stand by and allow a world to exist where this could
+> *ever* happen to someone else.
+I intend to destroy the very
+> possibility of these methods, while creating a world whose shared
+> memory of these horrid methods ensures that they will forever be
+> contained and preemptively inviolated -- before they could ever be
+> used to destroy another life.
+>
+> That said, I am not completely certain of everything contained
+> herein.
+A lot of it sounds crazy and may not be factual, especially
+> the assertions about Barack Obama.
+However, I challenge even one of
+> you to amerliorate my suffering by helping to clear up ANY
+> uncertainty -- but you won't because you want me to create
+> information that you can use to humiliate, isolate and contain me.
+I
+> cannot be contained to a "space" because I have ascended to a space
+> you cannot even imagine.
+>
+> Please, I want this to be false.
+Challenge my propositions with
+> actual argument.
+Make me issue retractions, but as things stand now,
+> there is NO possible way anyone could actually hear my retractions,
+> much less anything I ever have to say, no thanks to "you" whoever
+> you are.
+If you do not seek to quell chaos, I can only assume that
+> you intend to foment it.
+How dare you!?
+How dare you innocently act
+> one way, while intending to create all the problems you claim to
+> want to destroy!
+If the world could be cleansed of malicious intent,
+> we would still have to deal with the tragic consequences and
+> unavoidable necessities of both nature and human existance -- as
+> well as all the economic exigencies therein -- but at least we
+> wouldn't have to deal with malicious intent towards the accumulation
+> of power.

 I've accumulated like eight different personality disorders and psychological complexes, most of which I should never have.
 This is in addition to Asperger's, the only psychological issue I should be